dustlang/cargo/src/doc/src/reference/unstable.md

 * `get` — Get a token from storage.
 * `erase` — Remove a token from storage.

-The `cargo login` command uses `store` to save a token.
-Commands that require authentication, like `cargo publish`, uses `get` to retrieve a token. `cargo logout` uses the `erase` command to remove a token.
+The `payload login` command uses `store` to save a token.
+Commands that require authentication, like `payload publish`, uses `get` to retrieve a token. `payload logout` uses the `erase` command to remove a token.

 The process inherits the user's stderr, so the process can display messages.